GabrielLins64/Study_of_Cpp/project/doc/Compiling.md

 > *$ ./bin/run.out*

-- **Automating with shell scripts:** You always can automatizate those tasks using *shell scripts* (".sh" files), like the one in this chapter.
+- **Automating with shell scripts:** You always can automatizate those tasks using *shell scripts* (".sh" files), like the one in the "project" directory.
 A more appropriate alternative would be compile all using *cmake*, which will be described below.

 ---

 ## Cmake